Altra Lone Peak 4.5 - Women's Review

 Value is in the eye of the beholder.
 Many devoted Altra fans budget for purchasing these shoes almost every year, simply because of its longtime known durability issues.
 Our main testers are one of those people.
 The price is about the same as any other trail shoe out there, but this brand (and model) is renowned for breaking down a few hundred miles before other trail shoes.

 That said, our main tester still sees that value, because when this shoe doesn't have holes in it, or the cushioning hasn't compacted, it's one of the best options for a wider foot.
 However, the poor durability might sway others not to buy it.
 That said, after 60 miles tested on this new model, we don't see any problems.
-But, we will continue to test, and report back once we get to our 200-mile mark.
-We think this shoe is definitely worth the price, but if you're not sold on it, there are more durable options out there.
+However, after putting about 300 miles on it, the side of the outsole blew out…as it has for every other model tested.
+While we are unhappy with its durability, we'll still be buying another pair even with it's excellent comfort and our preference for its wide foot.
+For us, that value is worth it, but it may not be for every lady.

 The Altra Lone Peak 4.5 is a nicely cushioned shoe with a super wide toe box.
 It is quite popular because it allows your toes to splay out and has a zero-drop architecture.
-That said, it didn't win our Top Pick for Wide Feet because of its historical durability issues.
 This is our main reviewer's favorite shoe because of its excellent level of comfort and performance that's fit to hit all trails on your bucket list.
+A great option for those seeking a wide shoe, with 0mm drop, and lots of underfoot cushioning.